 We are sharing how siblings can have multi-faceted roles as research partners and advocacy to inspire other siblings to take on different roles through knowledge translation activities.

-For example, the SibYAC wrote a Newsletter for the Family Engagement in Research course.
+For example, the SibYAC wrote Newsletter for the Family Engagement in Research course.

 The SibYAC has also presented at the CHILD-BRIGHT Virtual Symposium Presentation (May 2020); American Academy for Cerebral Palsy and Developmental Medicine Demonstration Poster (September 2020); CP-Net Science and Family Day Presentation (October 2020); a CHILD-BRIGHT Webinar in collaboration with the National Youth Advisory Panel (October 2020); and Children’s Healthcare Canada Transitions Pop-up Event with two posters (Poster 1, Poster 2; January 2021).